jucie/basic/README.md

 The generated code has been tested on half a dozen distinct C compilers and works fine.

 I would like to thank:
-.David Ahl for the awesome book;
+.David Ahl for the awesome book

-.Lyle Kopnicky for inspiration (he wrote a BASIC interpreter);
+.Lyle Kopnicky for inspiration (he wrote a BASIC interpreter)

-.Atari Archives for the already typed program files;
+.Atari Archives for the already typed program files